TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/UsingSettingTSconfig/Conditions.rst

     site("languages")
         Returns array of available languages for current site.
-        For deeper information, see :ref:`t3tsref:condition-functions-in-frontend-context-function-siteLanguage`.
+        For deeper information, see :ref:`condition-functions-in-frontend-context-function-siteLanguage`.

     site("allLanguages")
         Returns array of available and unavailable languages for current site.
-        For deeper information, see :ref:`t3tsref:condition-functions-in-frontend-context-function-siteLanguage`.
+        For deeper information, see :ref:`condition-functions-in-frontend-context-function-siteLanguage`.

     site("defaultLanguage")
         Returns the default language for current site.
-        For deeper information, see :ref:`t3tsref:condition-functions-in-frontend-context-function-siteLanguage`.
+        For deeper information, see :ref:`condition-functions-in-frontend-context-function-siteLanguage`.

     site("configuration")
         Returns an array with all available configuration for current site.

-..  _condition-function-site-example:
+..  _tsconfig-condition-function-site-example:

 Example: Condition applies if a certain value is set in the site configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~